markus-perl/rss-extend/README.md

 Development
 ----------

-* Checkout repository
++ Checkout repository
-* Install vagrant and then run
++ Install vagrant and then run

         $ vagrant up

-    open http://vagrant:8080 in your browser
++ now open http://vagrant:8080 in your browser

 Testing